 “I'm not a big fan of traditional webinars, especially those that last longer than 30 minutes,” says Kimberlee.
 “I've been to some bad events with some bad speakers.
 I like speakers that are high energy, smart, fast talkers, that inject humor.”

-💡 Pro virtual networking tip: Keep events high-energy with a virtual event platform that allows a mix of live and pre recorded sessions.
+💡 Pro virtual networking tip: Keep events high-energy with virtual networking software that allows a mix of live and pre-recorded sessions.

 For NS1’s Cait Law, the worst events are the ones that try to do too much and forget to focus on the user experience.

 “The worst virtual experiences I've seen are ones that didn't have a streamlined user experience.
 Engagement is important but too many options lead to disjointed experiences.
 Having too many ways to engage is ultimately a blocker to creating those real connections,” she says.